 This introductory course explores art produced between 1960 and 2016.
 We will take a transnational approach, from the emergence of Pop art as an international phenomenon in the 1960s to the mushrooming cloud of biennials in the twenty-first century.
 The course will sometimes look at art’s intersection with architecture, film, and visual culture more broadly.
 The geopolitical and geo-economic entanglements of both art and art history will never be out of sight.
 We will keep in mind the following questions: How have new technologies, civil rights movements, emergent subjectivities, new forms of theoretical inquiry, and processes of globalization shaped the work of art?
 How have artists critiqued both institutions and the art historical canon?
 How does contemporary art both participate in and stand apart from the world in which and for which it was made?

 Limited to 40 students.
-Fall and spring semesters.
+Fall semester.
 Professor Vicario.

 (Offered as ARHA 157, ARCH 157, and BLST 193 [D]) This introductory course engages the buildings, cities, and landscapes of former colonies in Africa, South Asia, and the Caribbean.
 Beginning with the independence of India and Pakistan in 1947, the non-European territories, which once comprised the lucrative possessions of modern European empires, quickly became independent states charged with developing infrastructure, erecting national monuments, and handling the influx of laborers drawn to the metropolises that were formed as sleepy colonial towns grew into bustling postcolonial cities.
 This class will examine the buildings, urban spaces, rural landscapes, and national capitals that emerged in response to these political histories.
 We will approach a number of issues, such as the architecture of national independence monuments, the preservation of buildings linked to the colonial past, the growth of new urban centers in Africa and India after independence, architecture and regimes of postcolonial oppression, the built environments of tourism in the independent Caribbean, and artists’ responses to all of these events.
 Some of the places that we will address include: Johannesburg, South Africa; Chandigarh, India; Negril, Jamaica; Kinshasa, Democratic Republic of Congo; and Lilongwe, Malawi.
 Our goal will be to determine what, if any, continuities linked the buildings, landscapes, and spaces of post-independence Africa, India, and the Caribbean in the twentieth century.
 Over the course of the semester, students will gain skills in analyzing buildings, town plans, and other visual materials.
 Also, this class will aid students in developing their writing skills, particularly their ability to write about architecture and urban space.